balena-os/meta-balena/contributing-device-support.md

     - `samples/bblayers.conf.sample` file in which all the required Yocto layers are listed, see this [bblayers.conf.sample](https://github.com/resin-os/resin-raspberrypi/blob/master/layers/meta-resin-raspberrypi/conf/samples/bblayers.conf.sample) from `meta-resin-raspberrypi` for an example, and see the [Yocto documentation](http://www.yoctoproject.org/docs/2.0/mega-manual/mega-manual.html#var-BBLAYERS)
     - `samples/local.conf.sample` file which defines part of the build configuration (see the meta-resin [README.md][meta-resin-readme] for an overview of some of the variables use in the `local.conf.sample` file).
 An existing file can be used (e.g. [local.conf.sample](https://github.com/resin-os/resin-raspberrypi/blob/master/layers/meta-resin-raspberrypi/conf/samples/local.conf.sample)) but making sure the "Supported machines" area lists the appropriate machines this repository is used for.
 See also the [Yocto documentation](http://www.yoctoproject.org/docs/2.0/mega-manual/mega-manual.html#structure-build-conf-local.conf).

-- `recipes-containers/docker-disk` directory, whichcontains docker-resin-supervisor-disk.bbappend that shall define the following variable(s):
+- `recipes-containers/docker-disk` directory, which contains docker-resin-supervisor-disk.bbappend that shall define the following variable(s):

     - `SUPERVISOR_REPOSITORY_<yocto-machine-name>`: this variable is used to specify the build of the supervisor.
 It can be one of (must match the architecture of the board):
         *  **resin/armv7hf-supervisor** (for armv7 boards),